Solitons on Singularities

 In field theory, solitons are important objects because they teach us about the semi--classical and nonperturbative physics.
 The same is true for supersymmetric field theories that live on the world--volumes of different D--branes.
 Since, most if not all field theories can be obtained by some configuration of D--branes[\GK], we expect to find solitons in many D--brane configurations.
 In fact, a large body of work already exists on solitons in supersymmetric field theories that can be obtained in intersecting brane models[\TONG].

 An alternative way to examine world--volume theories of D--branes is to locate them on singularities[\SING].
-For example, one can wrap D5 branes on (the nodes of) $A_n$ singularities and examine the world--volume theory in the $3+1$ noncompact directions.
-The resulting world--volume gauge group and couplings, matter content and superpotential are well--understood[\SING,\SUP].
+For example, one can wrap D5 branes on (the nodes of) $A_n$ singularities and examine the world--volume theories in the $3+1$ noncompact directions.
+The resulting world--volume gauge groups and couplings, matter contents and superpotentials are well--understood[\SING,\SUP].
 By deforming and resolving the different nodes of the singularity, and taking large volume limits, one can obtain many different field theories.
 It has been shown that some of these lead to supersymmetry breaking[\SHA,\LAST].

+In this paper, we describe solitons of different dimensions that live on $A_n$ singularities.
+In particular, we concentrate on monopoles[\WEI], vortices[\VOR] and domain walls[\DW] that can live on the (noncompact) world--volumes of D5 branes wrapped on nodes of deformed $A_n$ singularities fibered on $C(x)$.
+We obtain the different soliton solutions by either deforming or resolving the nodes of the singularity.